dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 Implement a random sampling algorithm as described in the recording ([video](https://youtu.be/QtwpM-OGOew), [pdf](http://www.cse.chalmers.se/~richajo/dat450/lectures/l4/m4_3.pdf)).
 The function should take the following inputs:

+- `model`: the language model that we use to predict the next token.
 - `prompt`: the prompt that initializes the text generation.
 - `max_length`: the maximal number of steps before terminating.
 - `temperature`: controls the degree of randomness by scaling the predicted logits.